 Ideas can be anything, on any matter.
 Innovation, on the other hand, is something that has never been done before.

-As a CXO, that’s what you want is innovative ideas from your team or your employees, although it does not come easy.
+As a CXO, what you want is innovative ideas from your team or your employees, although it does not come easy.

 Some of them are: